magmukendi/my100daysOfCode.v.2/README.md

 ## Day 54/100 July 29 2022:

 **Today's Progress**: Today I worked on cs50 project again.
-I finished the project 1 ( wiki ).
+I finished the project 1 (wiki).
 Hopefully I will get a reply very soon.
 This project taught how to use filtering. and playing with the views in django.
-**Thoughts**:
+**Thoughts**:  I is very hard
 **Link to work**: The project 1 can be found [here] (https://github.com/me50/LeGrandMAG/tree/web50/projects/2020/x/wiki)